 And the team at His for Home recommend getting your hands on a couple of rolls of colourful, vintage wallpaper for a feature wall: “Mix & match or clash colours and patterns for an affordable, one-of-a-kind shed interior.”

 Your garden room should inspire you.
-Whether its a yoga studio, craft room or somewhere to learn the drums, have a bit of fun and don’t be constrained by the same rules that apply to your home.
+Whether it's a yoga studio, office, craft room or somewhere to learn the drums, have a bit of fun and don’t be constrained by the same rules that apply to your home.
 Read Sally Coulthard’s guide, 'How to Decorate Your Shed' if you want some specific style ideas.

 “I decorated my shed on a really tight budget.
 I don’t think you can really tell, and it looks just as good now as it did two years ago,” says Ana Mum Diary blogger Amanda.
 Before you reach for the car keys, she says: